AlshainSC/202512WeekOne/TASKS.md

 # Day 4: Docker Fundamentals

-## 🎯 Goal
+## Objective

-Demonstrate understanding of Docker basics: running containers, inspecting them, and managing container lifecycle.
+Demonstrate your understanding of Docker basics: running containers, inspecting them, and managing the container lifecycle.

 ---

-## 📋 Prerequisites
+## Prerequisites

-Make sure you have completed Days 1-3.
-You should have:
+Ensure you have completed Days 1 through 3.
+Your repository should contain:
 - All files from previous days
 - Working calculator functions in `src/calculator/operations.py`
 - `src/hello.py` and `src/test_operations.py`

 ---

-## 📋 Tasks
+## Tasks

 ### Task 1: Verify Docker Installation

-1. Check that Docker is installed and running:
+1. Confirm that Docker is installed and running:
    ```bash
    docker --version
    ```